 I’m not saying you will never meet anyone.
 That’s dark and not the way I think.
 But the reason for leaving your husband shouldn’t be because you want to find someone else.
 It should be because the two of you have exhausted every single possibility of making it work.
 The hope is gone.
 Or, because there is a deal breaker and you have no choice—repetitive cheating, alcoholism, drug or gambling addiction are just a few examples.

-I find that many women who want to leave their husbands think that the problem is him, when in reality, the issue is that she is unhappy, in general.
+I find that sometimes women who want to leave their husbands think that the problem is him, when in reality, the issue is that she is unhappy, in general.
 Trust me, I’m not defending anyone’s husband, but you really need to be self-aware and ask yourself if your unhappiness is because of you or something else.
 In other words, what does your life look like without him?
 Is it close to perfect otherwise?
 Are you saying leaving him is the first step in happiness?
 Again, great things to discuss in therapy.

 “How do I leave my husband?” is a really, really hard and complicated question.
 But if you have faith in yourself, confidence that this is the right thing, and you make good, fair, ethical decisions moving forward, it will all workout and things will be better for you, for your ex, and for your children.